openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

       ...
     ```

+1. A new `PinnedImageSetController` sub-controller of the
-1. The machine config operators ensures that all the images are pinned and
+_machine-config-controller_ ensures that all the images are pinned and
 pulled in all the nodes that match the node selector.

 ### API Extensions